mirisuzanne/miriamsuzanne/content/2017/06/21/twined-fragments.rst

 In conversation, we do together what we could not alone.
 The result leaves us with more questions than answers, and we love that.

-We want those questions,
-and hope you will extend this conversation in the comments below.

 .. _Allison Washington: http://allisonwashington.net